 For the Raspberry Shake, since all models operate at 100 sps, the timing quality is +/- 10 ms for all products.
 To give you an idea what this means, consider an earthquake’s P-wave traveling at a very fast 6000 m/s.
 With an uncertainty of +/- 10 ms, this translates into a location uncertainty of only +/- 60 meters.
 For lower P-wave velocities, the uncertainties diminish.
 This uncertainty is well within a reasonable margin of error for locating earthquakes where even for the best locations, the error is measured in kilometers.
 So, if everything else was perfect, an error of 60 meters would be a stellar result.

-If you need excellent relative timing for active seismic studies, for example, then you can improve the relative timing precision by setting up a Raspberry Shake as the daemon NTP server and slaving all other Raspberry Shakes to it.
+If excellent relative timing for active seismic studies is needed, for example, then it is possible to improve the relative timing precision by setting up a computer as a daemon NTP server and slaving all other Raspberry Shakes to it.

 For all cases described below, a timing quality (TQ) value is set when constructing the data packets and forwarded to the data destination(s).
 This parameter is used to describe the timing accuracy of the data and can change over time.
 For Raspberry Shake instruments, the Raspberry Pi computer clock is always governed by NTP, even when a GPS module is attached.
 When NTP is determined to be ON, this value is set to 90 (normal values are between 0 and 100, where 100 = time-stamping is governed by GPS).
 In the case when NTP is OFF, (i.e., when NTP is unavailable at system boot), this value will be 0.